24hr-malmo/content-cerberus-wp-plugin/README.md

 ## Activating the UI
 This plugin is not intended for regular admin users.
 It is only used by the developers to sync content from the draft to the live site.
 To activate the UI, you need to click in the bottom left corner of the wordpress sidebar.
 If you hover your mouse over the corner, you will see it turn orange.
 Click that area 10 times to reveal the tab for Cerberus.

+## Development
+Run `npm install` to install all dependencies, then run `make dev` to start the development server.

+## Build
+Run `make prod` to build the plugin for production.
+The build will be located in the `js-dist` folder.
+When you run this command the make command will also commit and push the changes to the repo.

 ## Add additional endpoints that should be synced:

 In you theme, just add a filter: